DHS blocks some Chinese clothing, hair products over forced labor allegations

 CBP chief Mark Morgan said they also hope businesses look at their own supply chains, and consumers take a closer look at what they’re buying so they can bring their own pressure to bear on China.

+“We can use our economic power to tell businesses we will not stand by,” Mr. Morgan said.

+The orders include hair products from the Lop County Hair Product Industrial Park; clothing from Yili Zhuowan Garment Manufacturing Co.
+Ltd. and Baoding LYSZD Trade and Business Co.
+Ltd.; cotton from Xinjiang Junggar Cotton and Linen Co.
+Ltd; and computer parts from Hefei Bitland Information Technology Co.
+Ltd. in Anhui, China.

-Four of the WROs are aimed at specific products from specific producers, while one is aimed at the Lop County No. 4 Vocational Skills Education and Training Center, which Mr. Cuccinelli said amounted to a “concentration camp.”
+The fifth order is aimed at all products from Lop County No. 4 Vocational Skills Education and Training Center, which Mr. Cuccinelli said amounted to a “concentration camp” for Uighur persons.

+The Chinese Embassy in Washington, D.C., said both the Ministry of Foreign Affairs in Beijing and the Xinjiang government have rejected accusations of abuse of the Uighur population, and called the restrictions on imports a heavy-handed economic attack.

+“What the US truly cares about is never human rights.
+It is just using human rights as a cover to suppress Chinese companies, undermine stability in Xinjiang and vilify China’s Xinjiang policy,” Zhao Lijian said last week.
+“The 1.4 billion Chinese people including all ethnic groups in Xinjiang have seen through the hypocrisy and malicious intentions of the US, as has the entire international community.”

 When CBP blocks imports, shippers can either pull them back or challenge the ruling and attempt to prove the products were not made through forced labor or other violations.